ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 This is why we separate ourselves into political tribes and won’t consider the ethical implications of our positions.

-For instance, is it right to be "pro-choice", or "pro-life"?
-Instead of considering the validity of either side’s argument, the "pro-life" crowd will chastise the "pro-choice" crowd as being on par with murderers, and the "pro-choice" crowd will chastise the "pro-life" crowd as being misogynist, religious zealots that want to control women.
+For instance, is it right to be “pro-choice”, or “pro-life”?
+Instead of considering the validity of either side’s argument, the “pro-life” crowd will chastise the “pro-choice” crowd as being on par with murderers, and the “pro-choice” crowd will chastise the “pro-life” crowd as being misogynist, religious zealots that want to control women.

 These low-resolution assumptions exacerbate tensions between political parties and can potentially lead to violent conflict.
 Most people will avoid these difficult conversations to preserve order, but if you ignore them long enough, political positions become cemented, and people will kill each other before they admit that they’re wrong about something.

 The AIs then present a future where human bias corrupts the flow of information.

 > Col. R. Campbell (AI):<br>**The untested truths spun by different interests continue to churn and accumulate in the sandbox of political correctness and value systems.**
 > Rose (AI):<br>**Everyone withdraws into their own small gated community, afraid of a larger forum.
-They stay inside their little ponds, leaking whatever "truth" suits them into the growing cesspool of society at large.**
+They stay inside their little ponds, leaking whatever “truth” suits them into the growing cesspool of society at large.**
 > Col. R. Campbell (AI):<br>**The different cardinal truths neither clash nor mesh.
 No one is invalidated, but nobody is right.**
 > Rose (AI):<br>**Not even natural selection can take place here.
-The world is being engulfed in "truth".**
+The world is being engulfed in “truth”.**
 > Col. R. Campbell (AI):<br>**And that is the way the world ends.
 Not with a bang, but a whimper.**

 ![](./images/codec-2.png)[size: l, aspect: 860x470]